Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gHZsodBmCms.md

 ### Transcript

-> we want a simon body pillow i think we're uh legit gonna try and make body pillows for sure for anyone here in the office who wants to make them and then we'll sell them
+> we want a simon body pillow i think we're, legit gonna try and make body pillows for sure for anyone here in the office who wants to make them and then we'll sell them